choojs/choo-handbook/sup-choo.md

 $ npm install -g budo
 ```

-Since we are trying to have fun with `choo` so we need to install the framework,
+Since we are trying to have fun with `choo`, let's install the framework first:

 ```sh
 $ npm install choo